Hackmanit/botan-fuzzers/readme.txt

 Input corpuses are in corpus/

-fuzzers.cpp is the main show

-To add a new fuzzer, add a suitable function to fuzzers.cpp with this signature:
+To add a new fuzzer, create a new file in fuzzers/, include "driver.h", and implement the function with the signature

-int fuzz_the_thing(const uint8_t buf[], size_t len);
+void fuzz(const uint8_t buf[], size_t len);

-then add `the_thing` to the FUZZERS variable in the Makefile

 Run with

-make run_{llvm,afl}_the_thing
+make run_{llvm,afl}_{what}

 like in

-make run_llvm_redc_p384
+make run_llvm_crl

-or

 make run_afl_tls_client

-You can pass args to LLVM using args=
+You can pass args to the fuzzer process using args=

 make args=-max_len=4000 run_llvm_tls_client

 The fuzzer entry point assumes no more than 4K of input.
-The base libFuzzer default max len is 64 bytes, the makefile sets it to 128 as default.
+The base libFuzzer default max len is 64 bytes, the makefile sets it to 140 as default.

 Use